American Indian language

 on their feet while traveling.
 Here are some photos and links

-about the clothes of Native Americans in general.
+about the American Indian clothing in general.

 The Hupas didn't wear long headdresses like the

-Sioux.
+Sioux tribe.
 For dances and ceremonies, Hupa men sometimes wore

 a special headdress decorated with woodpecker scalps, like this.

-Hupa women wore woven
+Hupa women usually wore a woven

 The Hupas painted their faces for dances or other special occasions.